Faculty Manual – Section D

 Under a Colorado law enacted in 1969, the following oath of allegiance is required of all faculty members and all administrative professionals:

 “I solemnly (swear) (affirm) that I will uphold the Constitution of the United States and the Constitution of the State of Colorado, and I will faithfully perform the duties of the position upon which I am about to enter.”

 This oath must be taken before a notary public.
 For those who are not citizens of the United States or citizens residing outside of the United States, special arrangements may be made with the Department of Human Resource Services.

 Faculty members and administrative professionals on nine (9) month appointments may be employed a maximum of twelve (12) additional working weeks during the summer, exclusive of vacation, per fiscal year.
-The salary rate used in this determination shall be that of the academic year following the summer.

 Faculty members and administrative professionals on twelve (12) month appointments cannot be employed by the University during their annual leave.